BurningApparatus/graveller-DLBCSPJWD01/README.md

 As a logged in user:

 - Visit the dashboard (/dashboard)
-- On a completed task, click the green "refresh button" on the very right
+- On a completed task, click the "refresh button" on the very right

 **Expected Outcome:** The task is marked as uncompleted, brought to the top of the list and appears without a strikethrough, without affecting the user's balance.